 Much like humans plants need calcium.
 Plants use calcium to build cell walls and membranes.
 Without the proper supply and intake of calcium, plants can develop conditions such as blossom end rot.
 Plants take in calcium along with water through their roots, so the calcium has to be in a soluble form in order to be useful.
+Add calcium to your garden is a great way to build the best garden soil.

 Use eggs in your garden to add calcium